opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 Single shot container to create the required buckets on **[`rustfs`] File Storage**.

-#### [`webdav`] Alternative File Storage
+#### [`webdav`] WebDAV File Storage

 Local WebDAV storage used for development, using WebDAV protocol and specifications.

 The data is stored on the **[`webdav_data`]** volume.

 Can alternatively be used in place of the **`rustfs` File Storage** for storing the files.
 Can optionally be used for storing only attachments on it.

 !!! info
-    The webdav storage is optional, it is not a requirement for the system to work properly.
+    Configuring a WebDAV storage is optional, it is not a requirement for the system to work properly.

-If used, the webdav storage service should be replaced by a proper WebDAV server, e.g. NextCloud.
+If used, the WebDAV storage service should be replaced by a proper WebDAV SaaS provider in production environments, e.g. NextCloud.

 #### [`db`] App PostgreSQL